IanFinlayson/exploring-cs/chapter01.md

 ```

 So the way computers work is by reading in these numbers, which tell
 them what they are supposed to do.
-Part of the computer\'s memory is
+Part of the computer's memory is
 dedicated to storing these instruction numbers for the programs it runs.
 It reads the instructions one by one and carries them out.
 Programs
 stored as actual numbers like this are **machine code** programs.